attilioHimeki/unity-build-tools/README.md

 ## Advanced Features

 ### Addressables
 The tool includes support to rebuild addressables, per-build.
-Since Unity doesn't provide a reliable way to detect if the Addressables package is installed in your editor, in order to enable this you'll need to add ADDRESSABLES to your Scripting Define Symbols.
+Since Unity doesn't provide a reliable way to detect if the Addressables package is installed in your editor, in order to show this option this you'll need to add ADDRESSABLES to your Scripting Define Symbols.
+Then, you can enable it in the Advanced Options of each build.

 ### Command-Line